tlikonen/gpg-utilities/README.md

     $ make

-The command will also save the default configuration to `config.mk` file.
 To install the files in the default locations run this command (as root):

     # make install

-The default installation target is `~/bin` for executable files (actually symbolic links) and `~/.local` directory hierarchy for the common library file.
+`make` command will also save some configuration variables to `config.mk` file.
+The default installation target is `~/bin` for executable files (actually symbolic links) and `~/.local/lib` directory for the common library file.
 You can configure different locations with Makefile variables and save them to a configuration file for later runs.
-For
-example:
+For example:

     $ make clean-all
-    $ make config prefix=/usr/local bindir=/usr/local/bin
+    $ make config bindir=/usr/local/bin libdir=/usr/local/lib
     $ make
     $ sudo make install